core-wg/oscore/draft-ietf-core-object-security.md

 The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object (see {{plaintext}}).
 After that, the sending endpoint writes an Outer Code to the OSCORE message.
 The Outer Code SHALL be set to 0.02 (POST) or 0.05 (FETCH) for requests.
 For non-Observe requests the client SHALL set the Outer Code to 0.02 (POST).
 For responses, the sending endpoint SHALL respond with Outer Code 2.04 (Changed) to 0.02 (POST) requests, and with Outer Code 2.05 (Content) to 0.05 (FETCH) requests.
 Using FETCH with Observe allows OSCORE to be compliant with the Observe processing in OSCORE-unaware intermediaries.
 The choice of POST and FETCH {{RFC8132}} allows all OSCORE messages to have payload.

-The receiving endpoint SHALL discard the Outer Code in the OSCORE message and write the Code of the COSE object  ({{plaintext}}) into the decrypted CoAP message.
+The receiving endpoint SHALL discard the Outer Code in the OSCORE message and write the Code of the COSE object plaintext ({{plaintext}}) into the decrypted CoAP message.

 The other currently defined CoAP Header fields are Unprotected (Class U).
 The sending endpoint SHALL write all other header fields of the original message into the header of the OSCORE message.
 The receiving endpoint SHALL write the header fields from the received OSCORE message into the header of the decrypted CoAP message.